 Who We Are

-Mission - To enhance the practice of lipid management in clinical medicine.
-Consistent with the mission statement, the National Lipid Association's goals are:
+Consistent with the mission statement, the National Lipid Association's operating principles are:

 The NLA will enhance efforts to reduce death and disability related to disorders of lipid metabolism in patients. - Multidisciplinary Approach